Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 u32_out: 0b11011111001000100011001100000100
 ```

-> From the above snippet, we can confirm that, endianness comes into picture only when we treat multibyte data as raw bytes, but doesn't matter when we operate using multi-byte operations directly.
+> From the above snippet, we can confirm that endianness comes into the picture only when we treat multibyte data as raw bytes, but doesn't matter when we operate using multi-byte operations directly.

 ## Real world scenarios